jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/generic-no-generators.md

 I had foreseen, that programs running in it might be slower than programs that were totally generated and might run stand-alone.
 In experiment 2.0 it turned out that the speed loss is really not that bad.
 And I was still identifying things by name there, not even by number; that might have made it even faster.

 The programming interface of a *generated* modules used to look very slick in the generated code.
-Using the programming interface of the *generic* modules does not make the code look nice.
+Using the programming interface of the *generic* modules might not make the code look nice.
 However, you won’t be using it directly in C++ anymore.
-You’ll be using a custom text code, which *does*  look totally slick again.
+You’ll be using a custom text code, which *might*  look totally slick again.
 So it really doesn’t matter, that the code might not that good in C++.

 Below I give a description of the implementation of some basic coding principles, and how they could be implemented by a generic module, rather than have code generator generate the code for it.
 It is a simplified implementation, just to make it clear how it is possible.